 HR departments can champion feedback cultures through:

 Even with the best intentions and solid planning, building a feedback culture comes with inevitable obstacles.
-Understanding these challenges and implementing talent strategies to address them can mean the difference between sustainable transformation and temporary initiatives that fade over time.
+Understanding these challenges and implementing talent development strategies to address them can mean the difference between sustainable transformation and temporary initiatives that fade over time.

 Many employees avoid giving honest feedback because they fear confrontation, damaging relationships, or potential retaliation.
 This fear creates a culture of politeness that prevents meaningful growth.